ga-wdi-boston/cs/README.md

 limitations not found in the ADT and must be able to create instances of the type.

+## Stack

+A stack implements a last in, first out data store (LIFO).

-## Discussion: Stack
+### Discussion: Stack

 Stack operations:

--   `empty?` - check to see if there are any items on the stack.
+-   `empty?` - check to see if there are any items on a stack.
--   `push` - add an item onto the top of the stack.
+-   `push` - add an item onto the top of a stack.
--   `pop` - remove and return an item from the top of the stack.
+-   `pop` - remove and return an item from the top of a stack.

-Stack implementations:
+Visualizing stack implementations:

 -   As an [array](http://www.cs.usfca.edu/~galles/visualization/StackArray.html).
 -   As a [list](http://www.cs.usfca.edu/~galles/visualization/StackLL.html).

+### Code along: Implementing a stack in JavaScript

+### Lab: Implementing a stack in Ruby

+## Queue

+A queue implements a first in, first out data store (FIFO).

-## Discussion: Queue
+### Discussion: Queue

 Queue operations:

--   `empty?` - check to see if there are any items in the queue.
+-   `empty?` - check to see if there are any items in a queue.
--   `enqueue` - add an item to the tail of the queue.
+-   `enqueue` - add an item to the tail of a queue.
--   `dequeue` - remove an item from the head of the queue.
+-   `dequeue` - remove an item from the head of a queue.

-Queue implementations:
+Visualizing queue implementations:

 -   As an [array](http://www.cs.usfca.edu/~galles/visualization/QueueArray.html)
 -   As a [list](http://www.cs.usfca.edu/~galles/visualization/QueueLL.html)

+### Code along: Implementing a queue in JavaScript

+### Lab: Implementing a queue in Ruby

 ## Language details

-In languages that have a "nothing" type, `nil` in Ruby or `undefined` in JavaScript, `empty?` need not be implemented.
+In languages that have a "nothing" type, `nil` in Ruby, `undefined` in JavaScript, or `None` in Python, `empty?` need not be implemented.
 Instead, check for that type when calling `pop` or `dequeue`.

+## List

+### Discussion: List

+List operations:

+-   `empty?` - check to see if there are any items in a list.
+-   `first` - return the item at the head of a list.
+-   `rest` - return the tail of a list - the list comprised of all elements except the head (the element containing the item returned by first).
+-   `prepend` - create a one element list and add the existing head as its tail.
+-   `delete` - replace a list with `rest`, removing the head.

 ### Lab: List

-List operations:

--   empty? -
--   prepend -
--   append -
--   first -
--   next -

-In your squads, discuss implementing a list in an array.
+In your squads, discuss implementing these operations using an array.

-How would you implement each of the operations?

 What if this theoretical array type only provided index based access to elements (i.e. the `[]` operator) and required explicit allocation of space for elements?